RippleAdder/Modus-Javascript-Bridge/README.md

   - (string) action parameter of event
 - additionalParams
   - (string) key value pair listing of additional parameters (example: "email:test@gmail.com")
-- successCallback
-  - (function) function to be called on success
-- errorCallback
-  - (function) function to be called on error

 ### scanBarcode
-  Scans a barcode and returns the text encoded in the barcode (encoded in base64)

-Scans a PDF 417 barcode and returns the text encoded in the barcode (encoded in base64)
+  Scans a barcode and returns the text encoded in the barcode

 | Platforms | Available |
 | --------- | :-------: |